-An adult must escort children arriving to school into the building.
+An adult must escort children arriving at school into the building.
 Parents must sign their children in each day and sign back out at the end of class.
 Parents must release their child to a staff member before leaving their child at school.
 Children cannot be dropped off before school begins.
 All children must be picked up on time.
 If you are experiencing a situation that prevents transporting your child to and from school at the designated time, please talk to us.
 We may be able to help!
 Vehicles must not be left running in our parking lot!
 Children should not be left unattended in vehicles.
 These rules are very important for the safety of your children, please share this information with anybody who may be bringing your children to school.
+Head Start children cannot be picked up or dropped off in the carline.